LGBT Understanding Promotion Act: Liberal Democratic Party

 Several high-profile LDP lawmakers such as Minister of Economy, Trade and Industry Yasutoshi Nishimura, Secretary-General of the LDP in the House of Councillors Hiroshige Seko, and Seiko Hashimoto formed a new Diet group following the passage of the bill named Parliamentary League for Protecting the Safety and Security of All Women and Ensuring Fairness in Women's Sports (全ての女性の安心・安全と女子スポーツの公平性等を守る議員連盟) to secure "the 'right to life' of women by establishing a system that protects their safety and security."
 As of July 2023, the Diet group has at least 100 members from both houses of the National Diet.

 Shuichi Takatori, the LDP representative who left the House of Representatives chamber before voting citing a stomach ache, said in an interview with journalist Kaori Arimoto that he actually left due to his disapproval with the bill, stating that "I had argued so much against the legislation.
 It was difficult for me to express my approval."
 He also stated that the LDP has "changed" towards a more moderate and liberal social stance following the assassination of Shinzo Abe in 2022.

 Akiko Santo, member and former president of the House of Councillors who left the chamber before voting began, cited possibilities of "people pretending to be a woman entering women's restrooms and other women-only spaces." as her basis of abstaining.
 She furthered "If this bill passes and the trend becomes that it is natural to accept anything, it will become a very serious problem."

 Shigeharu Aoyama, member of the House of Councilors who left the chamber before voting began, said that "all concerns have not been addressed" as his basis to not voting.
-Aoyama disagreed on replacement of the phrase 性同一性 (Seidōitsusei) with ジェンダーアイデンティティ (Jendāaidentiti) following the merging of the Government coalition and JIP-DPFP revisions, saying, "people have hardly ever used this word.
+Aoyama disagreed on replacement of the phrase with following the merging of the Government coalition and JIP-DPFP revisions, saying, "people have hardly ever used this word.
 I disagree with the replacement of the Japanese word with katakana".
 He also voiced his disapproval of the clause regarding education to promote "inclusive education" to students.

 Masamune Wada, member of the House of Councilors who left the chamber before voting began said that "My withdrawal was the result of listening to the voices of many citizens, party members, and supporters.
 I did this with my own people in mind."